antoniablair/CE-9053-Banking-Blair/README.md

 I am going to clone your project and run npm install and npm test in order to run your tests.

-You can clone this project and sent me the link to the repo, or you can just create your own project.
+You can clone this project and send me the link to the repo, or you can just create your own project.
 Call your project CE-9053-Banking-<your last name>.

 ## BankAccount Creation